xdevguild/buildo-begins/README.md

 2. Each change needs `npm run build`
 3. You can link the lib locally by `npm link`
 4. If you want to build your version, find all the `buildo-begins` names and replace them with yours.

+The Buildo tool is supposed to be not only ready to use product but also the source code for learning purposes and for further derived tools.

+The code is structured into token types directories and general-purpose functionality in the root directory.
+Each ts file is separate functionality, some of them have to be triggered in order like when issuing the token.

+For now, some of the code is copied across token directories, and some of the functionality is almost the same for each token type.
+This is done for a purpose, to keep the logic for one token in one place and give the possibility for other developers to copy parts of the code without thinking much about what is where.
+It is also to make the learning path simpler.
+This may change in the future.

 ### Real live examples that use a similar approach: